anthonycaccese/art-book-next-es/README.md

 ## Theme Configuration

-The following options can be changed directly from the main menu under `UI Settings > Theme Configuration`
+The following options can be changed directly from the main menu under `User Interface Settings > Theme Configuration`

 | Setting | Description | Options |
 | -- | -- | -- |